hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 - Sprint or iteration review where the team reviews the work they have done in the last iteration.
 - Sprint or iteration retrospective where the team reviews how they have worked in the last iteration and how they can improve.

+There is no explicit link made between the two and this is what I aim to address in this blog post.

 ## Why Integrate OKRs with Agile

 If you do not integrate your OKRs with the day to day workload usually managed by agile processes like Kanban or Scrum, then your establishment of OKRs were simply a waste.
 The goal of OKRs is to drive bottom up engagement over top down control and therefore it should be in the very fabric of your teams day to day work.
 If you have not created that link between OKRs and the agile ceremonies, then they will forever be treated as separate beasts where strategy and the execution of work items are not aligned.
 This creates the risk of losing the outcome orientated work established by OKRs in favour of ticket completion outputs favoured by short term iteration processes.
 By providing the alignment between the two you will be able to: